 Academic Standing / Credits Earned / Maximum Direct Loan Total Eligibility

 Sophomore / 30-59.9 / $6,500

 Students may request in writing for a review of their academic standing and loan eligibility if credits have been transferred to Wells College after their award has been determined.

 The Direct PLUS Loan Program is a federal loan that is in the parent’s name only.
 This program offers low-interest loans to parents and reasonable repayment plan that can span up to ten years or more.
 Parents can borrow up to the cost of attendance each year.
-The fixed interest rate on this loan is typically determined by the end of June for loans that will be disbursed during the July – June academic year.
-The Direct PLUS Loan interest rate is 7.0% beginning July 1, 2017 with current loan origination fees of 4.276%.
+The fixed interest rate on this loan is typically determined by the end of June for loans that will be disbursed during the July–through–June academic year.
+The Direct PLUS Loan interest rate is 7.6% beginning July 1, 2018 with current loan origination fees of 4.276%.
 Parents enter repayment on this loan immediately but will be offered the option to defer during the application process.
 If the parent chooses to defer payment, interest will accrue during the deferment period.

 Once a student or parent federal loan has been disbursed in the Direct Loan or Perkins Loan program, the loan disbursement notification is then submitted to the National Student Loan Data System (NSLDS).
 The borrower to view at any time:

 In addition to the borrower being able to access their loan information, NSLDS allows the loan information to be accessed by the loan guaranty agencies, lenders and schools that hold appropriate federal authorized usage.